vscode-doc-jp/Docs/userguide/debugging.md

 If a debugger does not support conditional breakpoints the **Add Conditional Breakpoint** action will be missing.

-A **column breakpoint** can be set using `kb(editor.debug.action.toggleColumnBreakpoint)` or via the context menu during a debug session.
+A **column breakpoint** can be set using `kb(editor.debug.action.toggleColumnBreakpoint)` or through the context menu during a debug session.
 Column breakpoint will only be hit when the execution reaches that column.
 This is particularly useful when debugging minified code which contains multiple statements on a single line.
+Column breakpoints can also have conditions, editing multiple breakpoints on a line is possible through the context menu in the editor glyph margin.

 ## Function breakpoints